zonca/zonca.github.io-source/content/2017-02-01-publish-research-software-github.md

 * `git add filename1 filename2` to prepare them for commit
 * `git commit -m "bugfix"` create a version in the history with a explanatory commit message
 * `git push` to publish to Github

+For more details on `git`, check the [Software Carpentry lessons](https://swcarpentry.github.io/git-novice/).